Tuzki2333/CSCI596-Final-Project/README.md

 The codes are implemented in `knapsack_greedy_sorting.c`, `knapsack_greedy_nonsorting.c`, and `knapsack_lagrangian.c`.
 And `knapsack_baseline.sl` is the batch file that can reproduce our results (`results/knapsack_baseline.out`).

 The following table shows the total values obtained by different algorithms.
-Results show that the greedy algorithm without sorting cannot produce good solution, and our algorithm produces similar solution with the greedy algorithm with sorting process.
+Results show that the greedy algorithm without sorting cannot produce a good solution, and our algorithm produces a similar solution to the greedy algorithm with the sorting process.

 |                 | Greedy (without sorting) | Greedy (with sorting) | Lagrangian-dual-based |
 |-----------------|--------------------------|-----------------------|-----------------------|